 Step 3: Authorize Teamup to post on Slack

-- First, select the Slack team that you want to integrate, and select your personal channel under Direct Messages.
+- First, select the Slack team that you want to integrate, and select the channel you wish to use for calendar notifications.

-- Please do not select a group channel unless all members of the channel are entitled to access your calendar link.
+- If setting up a group channel, note that all members of the channel will be able to access your calendar link from the calendar notifications on Slack.
 This is because all posts on Slack will contain the calendar link from which you are setting up the integration.
+To securely set up notifications on Slack to a group channel, request a read-only link from your calendar administrator; then set up the Slack integration from that read-only link.

-- Then, click the Authorize button to give Teamup permission to post notifications to your channel.
+- Click the Authorize button to give Teamup permission to post notifications to your channel.

 - Choose which sub-calendars to include in the notifications: you can choose to receive notifications for changes on all sub-calendars, or on selected (one or more specific) sub-calendars.